linuxtuxie/MMM-SunnyPortal/Readme.md

 * [request](https://github.com/request/request)  - Simplified HTTP client
 * [flow](https://github.com/willconant/flow-js)  - Makes it easy to express multi-step asynchronous logic in Node or the browser
-* [chartjs](https://github.com/chartjs/Chart.js) - Simple HTML5 charts using the canvas element.
+* [chartjs](https://github.com/chartjs/Chart.js) - Simple yet flexible JavaScript charting for designers & developers.

 These are also listed in the `package.json` file and should be installed automatically when using *npm*.
 However, those may require other packages.